Be the CEO of your career!

 Cross the comfort zone – A career trajectory would be flat if risks are not included.
 Come out of your cozy cubicle and take some risk.
 You need to try new things: say if you are aspiring to be a technical specialist in Blockchain, it is still a good idea to learn aspects of project management, for—learning never goes waste.
 Take a leap and learn a disruptive technology.
 Be bold and attend a few industry-related seminars and conferences.

 If you find a better opportunity elsewhere, do not hesitate to jump the wagon and join a competitor.
 The pasture is greener on the other side perhaps but without crossing the meadow, you would not know and keep repenting when the opportunity is gone.

 Most of the tips mentioned in this article call for a little jolt in your routine but that wiggle is needed to accelerate your professional development.
-You are the only one who can pave the path of success in your career.
+You are the only one who can pave the path to success in your career.
 Don’t look around for a shoulder to lean at.
-Take charge of your success and fast track your career by being its CEO.
+Take charge of your success and fast-track your career by being its CEO.